 Needless to say it was a battle that could only be settled in court and so it went all the way to the very top, the United States Supreme Court.
 Twice.
 Eventually the road, or should that be railroad, ahead was cleared and the city won the right to develop a new station against the wishes of the railroad companies.
 But that still left the question of what kind of suburban rail network would be best for Los Angeles.

 Once again a spanner was about to be thrown into the Union Station works.
-The concept of historical preservation didn’t really exist in the 1920’s, but a lady called Christine Sterling, was strolling down Olvera Street in 1926 when she saw a demolition notice on the door of the Avila Adobe.
-Outraged that the city was about to knock down the oldest building in Los Angeles, she single-handedly started a campaign to save the Plaza area.
-One person to support her campaign was Harry Chandler, who happened to be the owner of the Los Angeles Times and arguably L.A.’s most influential citizen.
-He donated $5,000 for the preservation of the Plaza, but his more important contribution was to put the Times behind her campaign.
+The concept of historical preservation didn’t exist in the 1920’s, but a lady called Christine Sterling, was strolling down Olvera Street in 1926 when she saw a demolition notice on the door of the Avila Adobe.
+Outraged that the city was about to knock down its oldest building, she single-handedly started a campaign to save the Plaza neighborhood.
+One person to support her campaign was Harry Chandler, who happened to be the owner of the Los Angeles Times and arguably LA’s most influential citizen.
+He donated $5,000 for the preservation of the Plaza, but his more important contribution was to put his newspaper behind her campaign.

 For the design of its grand new station the city went to its premier architects, the father and son duo of John and Donald Parkinson.
 Given a brief to help promote Los Angeles’ as a tourist destination, they decided that the station should reference the city’s Spanish history, especially since it was adjacent to the Pueblo.
 Therefore the design used healthy doses of Mission Revival and Spanish Colonial, a style that many movie stars were using for their houses.
 This was melded with Streamline Moderne, a development of Art Deco, which was in fashion at the time and was all about movement and modernity and therefore, it was felt, eminently suited to a station.

-This week Los Angeles Union Station will host the annual Oscars, for the first (and likely only) time.
+In April last year Los Angeles Union Station hosted the annual Oscars for the first (and likely only) time.
 I can’t think of a better venue, with its intoxicating mix of old-school glamor, LA and California history, and beautiful lines (and great acoustics).
 The station has been used many times as a location, in movies as varied as Union Station, Blade Runner, Catch Me If You Can and The Dark Knight Rises.
-Why not create a special category for it – most adaptable movie location perhaps?
-Learn about it and have lunch there on our LA: Food + History + Design Tour, every Sunday.
+Why not create a special category for it?
+Most adaptable movie location.
+It’s good for action, science fiction, drama and romantic films.

 – By Damien Blackshaw (Twitter)